Creative Arts

 Grade 6 - Drama/ Music

-Grade 7 Art
+Grade 7 - Art

 Students will explore the following techniques and media in this semester-long, 100 minute block course: exploring a variety of artworks that are considered “abstract” and working with digital media, pen and ink with watercolor as well as printmaking to develop our understanding and creation of own abstract artworks.

-Gr 8 - Outdoor Learning
+Gr 8 - Sustainability for Life